pfwd/talk-code-with-confidence-using-phpcs/src/slides.md

 - Start very slowly with goal to get better linter over time

 -->

 ---

-# 3) PHPCS is not installed

-- Very low confidence level

-How do you install PHPCS on a legacy project?

----
 1. Get the buy in of the team.